Eliaz-LR/Personal-website-v2/src/assets/articles/Unity3d_ghost_collision_tips.md

-# How I solved my ghost collision problems for my unity golf game
+# How to solve ghost collision problems in Unity3D

 ## Background story
 For a class I'm taking, I'm currently making a mini golf game using Unity.
 Like any minigolf game, we have a ball that will roll on different surfaces.
 However, sometimes doing so can cause the ball to be ejected from the surface it's on.
 This bug, common to many physics engines, is called a ghost collision.
 I'll explain what it is and how I solved it.